Teldrin89/flask-test/README.md

 client does some validation as well.
 The only difference between 'login' and 'register' tempaltes is the value on submit button (`Register` and `Log In`).

+## Static Files
+To improve the general view of the web page views can be done with CSS file.
+Since this kind of file will not change in the future it can be stored as a static file and not a template.
+In Flask there is already a reserved `static` view that takes a path relative to the `flaskr/static`.
+Inside the `base.html` there is a link to `style.css` file.